210517-Enterprise/demos/week4/README.md

     + Only allowing one thread access to the method or variable at a time - enforces thread-safety

 - Here is a [list of possible QC questions that will be asked on Monday]().
-    + Topics: SQL, JDBC, Threads, Advanced Java (Lambdas & Functional Interfaces)
+    + Topics: SQL, Threads, Advanced Java, Functional Interfaces, HTTP